mohamedwael201193/dara-forge/README.md

 *   `OG_REFILL_AMOUNT` (Optional): Amount to refill the ledger if balance falls below minimum (default: 0.05).

 These variables should be set in your Vercel project settings or in a `.env.local` file for local development.

+## 🚀 Updates in Wave 2

+🚀 **DARA Forge Wave 2: From Vision to Verified Reality on 0G**

+We've achieved a significant breakthrough with DARA now LIVE, featuring robust integration with 0G Storage.
+This enables the processing of real research data with cryptographic verification, ensuring data integrity and trustworthiness.
+Our focus for Wave 2 has been on expanding DARA into a truly collaborative research ecosystem.

+**Key Updates & Deliverables:**

+*   **Full 0G Storage Integration:** Implemented comprehensive 0G Storage capabilities, allowing for secure and verifiable storage of research datasets.
+This includes handling of file uploads, generation of root hashes, and tracking of storage transactions, all verifiable on the 0G Storage Explorer (e.g., [https://storagescan-galileo.0g.ai/history](https://storagescan-galileo.0g.ai/history)).

+*   **Enhanced Wallet Integration & Authentication:** We've significantly improved user accessibility and security by integrating multi-wallet support.
+Users can now seamlessly connect their wallets via Reown, WalletConnect, Coinbase, and SIWE (Sign-In with Ethereum).
+This provides a flexible and secure authentication mechanism for researchers.

+*   **Real-time Balance Display:** The application now prominently displays wallet balances, offering users immediate visibility into their assets and facilitating smoother interactions within the DARA ecosystem.

+*   **Collaborative Research Ecosystem Foundation:** By focusing on robust 0G Storage and advanced authentication, DARA is evolving beyond a data verification tool into a platform that fosters collaboration.
+This wave lays the groundwork for future features like versioning, batch uploads, rich metadata, and smart contract-enabled role-based project management.

+**Vision for the Future:**

+By the end of Wave 2, DARA has transformed into a collaborative research ecosystem powered by 0G, setting the stage for deeper integration with 0G Compute and 0G DA in subsequent waves.
+Our aim is to provide a definitive, trustless infrastructure for reproducible science, ensuring that every piece of research data is verifiable, secure, and accessible.